The Rapping Judge and the Warm Body with a Bar Card

 The warm body

-Rather than heed his words, Beloof instead did something especially disturbing: she used his distraught letter to try to get out of representing him, just weeks before trial.
+Rather than work harder on his behalf, Beloof instead did something particularly disturbing: she used J.J.’s distraught letter to try to get out of representing him, just weeks before trial.
 In her overly long motion to withdraw, she described him as a “quite demanding and difficult” client who wrote “chastising letters” and who yelled at her once.
 Beloof stated that she had “ignored many of the defendant’s behaviors” because she believed that “he is just a controlling person and wants to be involved in his case.”

 Those were incredibly reckless and prejudicial statements to put in writing and send to a judge.
-Beloof could have written a boilerplate motion, but she consciously chose not to.
-Even worse, Beloof’s motion quoted a phrase from J.J.’s letter, including a single word that he had misspelled:
+Beloof could’ve written a boilerplate motion, but she consciously chose not to.
+Worse, Beloof’s motion quoted a phrase from J.J.’s letter, including a single word that he had misspelled:

-Look at that again and try hard to think of a valid or sincere reason why Beloof would lift an otherwise unremarkable quote from a defendant and not only reprint his misspelling, but draw attention to it by adding the word “sic.”
+It’s hard to think of a valid or sincere reason why Beloof would lift an otherwise unremarkable quote from a defendant, and not only reprint his misspelling, but draw attention to it by adding the word “sic.”

-I can only think of one reason and it is not valid or sincere, it is hostile: it appears that Beloof wanted the court to know that her client was ignorant; and the only reason anyone ever wishes to convey a message like that is so that someone will become prejudiced.
+I can only think of one reason and it is not valid or sincere, it is hostile: Beloof wanted the court to see that her client was “ignorant,” and the only reason to convey a message like that, is to sow prejudice.

-Beloof’s detrimental motion to abandon her client at the eleventh hour was denied by Judge David Herndon.
+Beloof’s harmful motion to abandon her client at the eleventh hour was denied by Judge David Herndon.

-However, the transcript from the hearing is worth reading in its entirety, as it illustrates what it looks like to have an overextended public defender and the kind of judicial prejudice they can inflict; and more significantly, it demonstrates how easy it is to brand as problematic — or even dangerous — a Black man literally fighting for his life.
+However, the transcript from the hearing is worth reading in its entirety: it’s a case study of an overextended public defender and the kind of judicial prejudice they can inflict; and more significantly, it demonstrates how easy it is to brand as problematic — or even dangerous — a Black man literally fighting for his life.
 Yeah, due process can be such a drag.

-So, J.J. was forced to continue with Beloof, his ineffective and outright adverse counsel.
-He turned down a plea agreement offer of 90 months (seven and a half years) that she was pushing.
+J.J. was forced to continue with Beloof, his ineffective and hostile counsel.
+He turned down a plea offer of 90 months (seven and a half years) that she was pushing.
 “I didn’t do the crime, so I refused to take it.”
 He would have been out by now had he accepted it.

-Beloof then sowed additional bigotry against her client when she requested a trial delay by mentioning additional work that the handwriting witness needed to do, but she carelessly framed it as a change of their expert opinion:
+Beloof then created additional prejudice against her client by requesting a trial delay: The handwriting witness needed time to do more work, but Beloof carelessly framed it as a change of their expert opinion:

 Linda Beloof, Hearing of May 28, 2014, Page 30

-Now, the judge at that hearing, Judge Katherine Weber, would not go on to oversee J.J.’s trial, but given the fact that the judges in Clackamas evidently gossip like schoolchildren, it is likely that Beloof’s doubts and hostility made it from Judges Herndon and Weber’s courts into all the other judges’ ears.
+The judge at that hearing, Judge Katherine Weber, would not go on to oversee J.J.’s trial, but given the fact that the judges in Clackamas gossip like schoolchildren, it’s certain that Beloof’s hostility made it from Judges Herndon and Weber’s courts into all the other judges’ ears.

-As if that all weren’t bad enough, his attorney then recommended that J.J. waive his right to a jury trial.
-According to him, Beloof and Judge Weber advocated for a bench trial because Clackamas juries “would only see a Black man and the crime.”
-That is to say, his own attorney and a judge were signaling to J.J. that the people of Clackamas were too racist to give him a fair trial.
+As if that all weren’t bad enough, Beloof then recommended that J.J. waive his right to a jury trial.
+According to him, his attorney and Judge Weber advocated for a bench trial because Clackamas juries “would only see a Black man and the crime.”
+They told J.J. that the people of Clackamas were too racist to give him a fair trial.

-That’s quite an admission, and one that was unfortunately of serious concern to J.J.
-In 2012, Oregon was one of only two states (the other being Louisiana) in which a defendant could be convicted by non-unanimous verdict — a practice universally decried as racist, and as of 2021, absolutely unconstitutional.
+That was quite an admission, and a real problem for J.J.
+In 2012, Oregon was one of only two states (the other being Louisiana) in which a defendant could be convicted by non-unanimous verdict — a practice universally decried as racist, and as of last year, absolutely unconstitutional.

 J.J. told me, “If your own lawyer and the judge are saying ‘hey, these people are too racist to treat you fairly…’” Facing such a negative outlook, of course most defendants would roll the dice with a single judge.
 Maybe even all.

-Based on his [clearly hostile] public defender’s recommendation, J.J. then relinquished his due process right to a trial by his [certainly racist] peers — thereby escaping a possible guilty verdict from a [potentially non-unanimous] jury — and instead submitted to a bench trial in front of a [likely prejudiced] judge.
+So, based on his clearly hostile public defender’s recommendation, J.J. then relinquished his due process right to a trial by his racist peers — thereby escaping a possible guilty verdict from a potentially non-unanimous jury — and instead submitted to a bench trial in front of a judge, who was likely already prejudiced against him.

 The judge